annabellaals/Bellas-Battleship/README.md

 - **`Battleship` Class**: Contains methods for game setup, playing rounds, displaying grids, and determining the game outcome.
 - **`main` Function**: Handles user input for grid size and player name, and initiates the game loop.

-### Contribution

-Feel free to fork this repository and contribute by submitting pull requests.
-Any enhancements and bug fixes are welcome.

-### Contact

-For any queries or support, contact [your email/contact information].

 ---

 Enjoy playing Bella's Battleship and have fun sinking those ships!